-If you're new to portable generators, the electrical equations may look as foreign as high school algebra.
+If you're new to portable generators, working with the electrical equations may look as complicated as calculus.

 Don't worry.
 You can put the math books and calculators away.